Périgueux

 4 sur 5 Reviews posted by Stéphane Orliac on 08/08/2022

-Apart from an e-mail sent to the Counselor for Trade, Crafts and Economic Development and his secretariat which has always remained unanswered, this gentleman being paid by our taxes, it is unacceptable... without that, that deserved 5 stars!
-Indeed, I had to take steps to renew my CI + questions relating to a flight with my old CI, I must say that the reception was perfect, as well as that of the person who received me .
-She was very pleasant, involved and efficient!
+Apart from an e-mail sent to the Advisor for Commerce, Crafts and Economic Development and his secretariat which has always remained unanswered, this gentleman being paid by our taxes, it is unacceptable... without that, that deserved 5 stars!
+Indeed, I had to take steps to renew my CI + questions relating to a flight with my old CI, I must say that the welcome was perfect, as was that of the person who received me . it was very pleasant, involved and efficient!

 Ride around